 Step 3: Prepare to plant.

-For complete detailed planting instructions, no matter which mixture you choose, click here to download our brochure with all the details.
+For complete detailed planting instructions, no matter which mixture you choose, click here to read our planting guide.
 Preparation of the site is probably the most important part of the project.
 It’s very easy, but there are a few things you must do for that big bloom you’re thinking about.
-How much seed do you need?
-That’s all in the brochure, with a chart based on the size of the meadow you’re planning.

 And that’s about it.
 If you have more questions, just email us; one of our experienced representatives will be happy to answer them.
 We’ve helped hundreds of thousands of wildflower gardeners all over country, and we’re ready to help you.
 Just email service@edenbrothers.com.